TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Evaluation Setup

-\item\textbf{Experiment 3.
-Influence of sampling and symbolic extension}: the last experiment focuses on assessing how well symbolic extensions contribute to enhancing the complexity of the benchmark while maintaining its user-friendliness.
-This experiment is conducted on the ``airline" database at an 8K context length, utilizing all ten sampled database instances and 1400 generated questions.
-Models tested include \textsc{GPT-4o-mini}, \textsc{Qwen2.5-7B-Instruct}, \textsc{Qwen2.5-Coder-7B-Instruct}, and \textsc{Llama3.1-8B-Instruct}.
-This targeted evaluation helps us determine the effectiveness of symbolic extensions in enriching the benchmark's capacity to challenge and measure the reasoning abilities of LLMs.
+\item\textbf{Experiment 4.
+Influence of sampling and symbolic extension}: this experiment focuses on assessing how well sampling and symbolic extensions contribute to enhancing the complexity of the benchmark.
+This targeted evaluation helps us understand the effectiveness of sampling and symbolic extensions in enriching the benchmark's capacity to challenge and measure the analytic abilities of LLMs.

+\item\textbf{Experiment 5.
+Compare direct LLM prompts with LLM-based Text2SQL}: Given the prevalence of relational databases in real-world applications, LLM-based Text2SQL becomes a popular paradigm in production.
+We attempt to understand whether directly prompting LLMs or utilizing LLM-based Text2SQL approaches yields superior performance in multi-table QA tasks.
+This experiment systematically evaluates both methods, highlighting their respective strengths and limitations, particularly in handling complex queries and varying context lengths.

 \end{itemize}